-- Snap a photo of the peak or vista and share it through your social media page with the hashtag #SHTSummitChallenge.
+- Snap a photo of the peak, vista, or “high-point” and share it through your social media page with the hashtag #SHTSummitChallenge.
 (If you don’t use social media, don’t sweat this step — but we encourage you to take a photo for your own memories!)

 - When you’re done, complete this short survey to share more about your experiences on the Trail.

 Every participant who completes the challenge and the survey will receive a 2021 Summit Challenge button as a memento of your time on the Trail.

 - Southern Terminus Arch (between Wild Valley Road Trailhead and the southern terminus at the Minnesota-Wisconsin border) – Anyone who starts or ends their hike here at the terminus will agree that this location is a high point, if not a true “summit.”

 - Ely’s Peak (between 131st Ave W Trailhead and 123rd Ave W Trailhead) – Nowhere near the town of Ely, this Duluth favorite gives you an expansive view of the St. Louis River Estuary.

 - Peace Ridge (between Skyline Parkway Trailhead and Haines Road Trailhead, part of the Brewer Park Loop) – Loops and vistas?
 What could be better?

 - Rock Knob (between Rose Garden Trailhead and Hartley Nature Center Trailhead) – Nowhere else on the trail can you overlook an old farm turned wet meadow.

 - Fox Farm Pond (between western Fox Farm Road Trailhead and eastern Fox Farm Road Trailhead) – If you access this pond from western Fox Farm Road Trailhead, you’ll know why we call it a summit!
 The spur trail up from the trailhead does have a vista as well.